zachaller/argo-rollouts/regional-traffic-demo/README.md

 Parameters:
 - `routerName` - Name of the RegionalTrafficRouter resource to update
 - `regions` - List of regions with their target traffic weights (must sum to 100)
+- `abortMode` (optional) - Determines abort behavior:
+  - `restore` (default) - Restore traffic to the original distribution before the rollout started
+  - `firstRegion` - Shift 100% traffic to the first region in the step's configuration

 ### Rollout Strategy